Chris Gascoyne

 Chris Gascoyne (born 31 January 1968) is an English film, theatre and television actor.
 He is best known for his role as Peter Barlow in the soap opera Coronation Street.
-Making his first appearance in December 2000 during a live, 50 minute episode for the show's 40th anniversary.
+He made his first appearance in December 2000 during a live, 50 minute episode for the show's 40th anniversary.

 Early life

 Gascoyne was born on 31 January 1968 in Sutton-in-Ashfield, Nottinghamshire, England and grew up in a working class family.
 Both his grandfathers worked down the mines and his father Derrik was a greengrocer and florist who later became a milkman.

 Gascoyne also spent a significant part of his early life in Gateshead in the North East living with his mother and grandparents.
 He was very close to his grandfather, Tom and Irish grandmother, Kitty.
 They later came to live with the family in Sutton-in-Ashfield after his grandmother was diagnosed with early onset dementia and his grandfather's failing health.

 As a teenager, Gascoyne later became a member of the Central Workshop in Nottingham and subsequently gained a place at the Central School of Speech and Drama in Swiss Cottage, London, from 1989-1992.
 Other notable actors in his year were: Susan Lynch, Julian Rhind-tutt and Danny Sapani.
 During his time as a student at Central, he worked as a supermarket shelf stacker and Pizza Delivery driver in Hammersmith.